 Further instructions include understanding electrical distribution panels, power transmission, testing, inspection, and household appliances.
 You will learn how to apply your education and skills to actual equipment in a well-equipped laboratory.

 High-quality programs will feature industry-trained instructors to give close personal supervision in all areas to provide maximum learning experiences.
-Administration and staff will provide students support services to enhance your learning experience while on campus.
+Administration and staff will provide student support services to enhance your learning experience while on campus.

 Where You Can Work with Your Training